haiyan-e-liu/Project_3_Recommendations_starbucks/README.md

 You will need the standard data science libraries found in the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation <a name = "motivation"></a>
-In this project, I build a few machine learning models to predict how consumers respond to promotional offers, so that offers will be sent out effectively.
+In this project, I build a few machine learning models to predict how consumers respond to promotions, so that offers will be sent out effectively.
 Specifically, I aim to answer these five questions:

 * Who responds to promotional offers (including all offer types)?
 What characteristics are the most important?
 * For people responding to different offers, how do their demographic characteristics differ?